FreskimAliu/Udagram/README.md

 # Udagram
-Deploy a high-availability web app using CloudFormation
+Deploy a high-availability web app using CloudFormation.
+This project is part of Cloud DevOps Engineer Nanodegree Program.